ukwa/ukwa-heritrix/README.md

 UKWA Heritrix
 =============

-This repository is takes [Heritrix3]() and adds in code and configuration specific to the UK Web Archive.
+This repository takes [Heritrix3](https://github.com/internetarchive/heritrix3) and adds in code and configuration specific to the UK Web Archive.
 It is used to build a Docker image that us used to run our crawls.

 Local Development
 -----------------